mherling/DistrictHeatSim/README.md

 # net_simulation.py
   - initialize_net: Prepares and configures the network for simulation, setting up the necessary parameters and default conditions.
-  - run_simulation: Conducts the actual simulation process, calculating the flow and pressure in each segment of the network.
+  - time_series_net: Conducts the actual simulation process, calculating the flow and pressure in each segment of the network.

-# simulate.py
+# simulate_functions.py

-This Python script is designed to bring together various modules and functions to simulate a piping network system, likely using the Pandapipes framework.
+This Python module, simulate_functions.py, is a comprehensive toolkit for simulating and analyzing district heating networks.
+It integrates various libraries such as matplotlib, pandapipes, pandas, and geopandas to facilitate complex thermohydraulic calculations and visualizations.

-Key Functionalities:
+Key Features
-  - Network Initialization: It initializes the network with predefined parameters, which may include setting up pipes, junctions, pumps, valves, and other components.
-  - Controller Assignment: The script assigns custom controllers to regulate different aspects of the network, such as temperature control and mass flow control, to achieve the desired operational criteria.
-  - Simulation Execution: It runs the simulation over a defined range of time steps or until a steady-state is reached, using the controllers to dynamically adjust the network conditions.
-  - Result Processing: After the simulation is complete, the script processes the results, which might include updating network states, calculating efficiencies, or preparing data for output.
-  - Output Generation: The final step involves generating outputs, which could be in the form of plots showing various aspects like temperature profiles, mass flow rates, or pressure drops over time.
+  - Network Simulation: Initialize and simulate district heating networks using pandapipes.
+  - Heat Requirement Calculation: Implement heat requirement calculations based on VDI4655 standard.
+  - Data Import and Export: Functions to import weather data and export simulation results in CSV format.
+  - Thermohydraulic Time Series Analysis: Perform detailed time series analysis for network hydraulics and thermodynamics.
+  - Visualization: Plot results like network load, pump and temperature profiles.
+  - Customizable Heat Generator Classes: Incorporate various heat generators like solar thermal, geothermal, and waste heat pumps for flexible simulations.

+Usage
+To use this module, import the necessary functions into your Python script.
+Ensure you have all the required dependencies installed.
+The module functions range from importing weather data, initializing test networks, calculating heat requirements, to plotting and saving results.

+# Heat System Design GUI

+This Python script implements a graphical user interface (GUI) for designing and analyzing heat systems, using PyQt5 for the interface and matplotlib for plotting.
+It allows users to input various parameters like gas, electricity, and wood prices, and choose whether to consider BEW funding.
+Users can add or remove different heating technologies, such as solar thermal systems, biomass boilers, and gas boilers, using a customizable dialog window.
+The GUI provides functionality to calculate and optimize heat generation costs and visualize results with pie charts and stack plots.
+Features
+  - User-friendly GUI for heat system design.
+  - Customizable inputs for prices and technologies.
+  - Visual representation of heating system performance.
+  - Options to calculate and optimize heat generation mix.

+This script is designed to be interactive and user-friendly, making it easier for users to experiment with different heating system configurations and understand their impact on overall system performance and cost.

 # To Do

-- Some parts of the code are still in german, will be fixed soon
+- Some parts of the code are still in german, will be fixed sometime
 - Optimization and generalization

-- In "net_generation_qgis_functions.py" a function named "import_street_layer(area, values)" is defined, but not used in "net_generation_qgis_ETRS89_MST.py" yet.
-This function is supposed to do the import of the street layer from the QuickOSM plugin.
-A working code for importing the necessary data still has to be figured out.
-- A function needs to be defined to set the right crs (coordinate reference system) in QGIS when executing "net_generation_qgis_ETRS89_MST.py"
+- A function needs to be defined to set the right crs (coordinate reference system) in QGIS when executing "net_generation_qgis.py"
-- A logic has to be programmed, which overwrites existing layers when executing the python file multiple times.

 - the results of the timeseries calculation have to be storaged fur later use
 - next up is the creation of different heat generators for simulating a whole system